phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 ## Specifying parameters

-Now let's declare all the parameters we mentioned __before__ any usage of them (here, before the `reaction rules` section).
-BioNetGen is unitless.
-For simplicity, we will use the number of molecule per cell for all cellular components.
-The reaction rates are conventionally in the unit of M/s.
+Now we will declare all the parameters we introduced in the above sections.
+BioNetGen is unitless, but for simplicity, we will assume that all concentrations are measured in the number of molecules per cell.
+The reaction rates are conventionally thought of in the units of mole (M) per second, where 1 M denotes Avogrado's number, which is approximately 6.02 · 10<sup>23</sup>.

-Because of the molecules/cell and the M/s units, we need to do some unit conversion here (when calculating the ligand-receptor binding by hand in the main text, we already did unit conversion for you).
-The volume of *E. coli* is approximately 1µm<sup>3</sup>, so our molecule counts are of unit num_molecule/µm^<sup>3</sup>.
-One mole of molecule is approximately 6.02 · 10<sup>32</sup> molecules (Avogadro's number), so the unit M is approximately 6.02 · 10<sup>23</sup> molecules/L, or 6.02 · 10<sup>8</sup> molecules/µm<sup>3</sup>.
-We record this as `NaV`.
-For bimolecular reactions, the rate constant should have unit M<sup>-1</sup>s<sup>-1</sup>, and we devide with NaV to convert to (molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>.
+Because of the differing units of molecules per cell and mole per second, we need to do some unit conversion here.
+The volume of an *E. coli* cell is approximately 1µm<sup>3</sup>, and so 1 mole per liter will correspond to 1 mole per 10<sup>15</sup> µm<sup>3</sup>, or 6.02 · 10<sup>8</sup> molecules per cell.

+For bimolecular reactions, the rate constant should have unit M<sup>-1</sup>s<sup>-1</sup>, and we divide with NaV to convert to (molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>.
 For monomolecular reactions, the rate constant have unit s<sup>-1</sup>, so no unit conversion is required.

 Although the specific numbers of cellular components vary among each bacterium, the components in chemotaxis pathway follows a relatively constant ratio.
-For all the simulations in this module, we assign the initial number for each molecule and reaction rates by first deciding a reasonable range based on *in vivo* quantities [^Li2004][^Spiro1997][^Stock1991] and then tuning to fit the model.
+For all the simulations in this tutorial, we assign the initial number for each molecule and reaction rate by first deciding a reasonable range based on *in vivo* quantities [^Li2004][^Spiro1997][^Stock1991] and then tuning to fit the model.
+Our parameters are summarized below.

 ~~~ ruby
 	begin parameters